gravity-api/gravity-actions/docs/pages/CloseWindow.md

 Can be tested on
 * https://gravitymvctestapplication.azurewebsites.net/UiControls

-Close the given window by it's position index, quitting the browser if it is the last window currently open.
+Close the given window by it\"s position index, quitting the browser if it is the last window currently open.

 #### _Action Rule (JSON)_
 ```js